tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 Before diving into the solutions, we must understand the problem.
 Why can't we just use a B-Tree or a KD-Tree?

-In low-dimensional spaces (like 2D or 3D geographical data), structures like **KD-Trees** or **R-Trees** work beautifully.
+B-trees index ordered keys; nearest-neighbor in vector spaces isn't naturally representable as a total order.
+For low-dimensional spaces (like 2D or 3D geographical data), structures like **KD-Trees** or **R-Trees** work beautifully.
 They partition space so you can quickly discard vast regions that are "too far away."

 However, modern embedding models (like CLIP or OpenAI's text-embedding-3) output vectors with hundreds or thousands of dimensions (e.g., 512, 768, 1536, or 3072).
 In these high-dimensional spaces, a phenomenon known as the **Curse of Dimensionality** renders traditional spatial partitioning ineffective.